Overview of Program

 Life as a Computer Science Major at Hood

-The program is suitable for both traditional and adult students.
+The program is suitable for traditional and as well as students who are currently in the workforce.
 It provides unique learning opportunities with daytime and evening classes offered throughout the academic year.

-Adult students acquire skills and competencies needed in the workforce to enhance their careers or change to a computing discipline.
+Students already in the workforce acquire skills and competencies needed to enhance their careers or change to a computing discipline.

-All computer science students benefit from one-on-one relationships with faculty and small class sizes (average 13:1 student to faculty ratio).
+All computer science students benefit from one-on-one relationships with faculty and small classes (average 13:1 student to faculty ratio).

 CS majors are encouraged to take advantage of internship opportunities that enhance the classroom knowledge and provide valuable work experience.
 The department also sponsors extracurricular activities such as the Computer Science Club and a programming team that competes in regional and national programming contests.